Pasture: This is a piece of land on which forage crops grow.

 USES OF FORAGE CROPS

-1. They are used as livestock feeds
+1. They are used as livestock feed

-2. They are used as cover crops which conserve soil moisture.
+2. They are used as cover crops, which conserve soil moisture.

 3. They help in discouraging weed growth

-5. For prevention of erosion
+5. For the prevention of erosion

 6. Used as green manure

-7. Used for roofing farm steads
+7. Used for roofing farmsteads

 8. As bedding materials